skynetservices/ruby_skynet-archive/README.md

 Development
 -----------

-Want to contribute to Resilient Socket?
+Want to contribute to Ruby Skynet?

 First clone the repo and run the tests: